 Also, speaking of fifth-generation fighters, they indicate their super maneuverability.
 But this is a controversial detail.
 Even the F-35, which is considered the standard of the 5 generation fighter, a low-visibility aircraft, may turn out to be the loser in terms of maneuverability for the aircraft of the earlier generation - the fourth.

-As a result, the author of the material states that today, the obvious parameter of a fifth-generation fighter can be the ability to be a real command center for other aircraft, including attack drones, when performing joint operations.
+As a result, the author of the material states that today the ability to be a real command center for other means can become an obvious parameter of a fifth-generation fighter aviation, including attack drones, when performing joint operations.

 If we talk about such a parameter, then the American F-35, as well as the Russian Su-57, passing one of the stages of flight tests with the C-70 UAV “Hunter”, are suitable for it.
 The Chinese J-20 is once again out of this class.